vmartinezalvarez/Predicting-Bike-Sharing-Patterns/README.md

+![Center Image](images/fig1.jpg)

 # Predicting Bike Sharing Patterns in Colab

-![Center Image](images/fig1.jpg)

-## Overview
 Bike sharing systems are new generation of traditional bike rentals where whole process from membership, rental and return back has become automatic.
 Through these systems, user is able to easily rent a bike from a particular position and return back at another position.
 Currently, there are about over 500 bike-sharing programs around the world which is composed of